-After the first part, in which three very common myths related to fat loss were addressed, you now get to know 5 more myths that are very beaten when it comes to losing weight.
+After the first part, in which three very common myths related to the loss of fat, get to know now more 5 myths that are very popular when it comes to losing weight.

-If you haven’t read the first three, come through here.
+If you haven’t read the first three, go through here.

-Myth 4: Not like fruit because it has sugar
+Myth 4: I don't eat fruit because it has sugar

 Fruit is an important source of 4 essential components in a balanced diet: